johncoleman83/domain_scraper/README.md

 ## Data storage

 Data is written to a file during runtime of the email and social media scraper.

-Data is only written to files at program completion for the broken link checkers.
+* Data is only written to files at program completion for the broken link checkers.
+* Files are stored in path `./file_storage`

 TODO: The broken link checkers should output results to a file during runtime and not wait until the end of the program